dougeby/IntuneDocs/InTuneDocs/GetStarted/start-with-a-paid-subscription-to-microsoft-intune-step-3.md

 # Add and synchronize users for Intune

-As an administrator you can add users to Intune in a number of ways to let them enroll devices and access company resources.
+As an administrator you can add users to Intune to let them enroll devices and access company resources.
 To add users, you can either add users directly or synchronize users from your on-premises Active Directory.
-Once you have added uses, you can give users additional permissions including tenant administrator, service administrator, and device enrollment manager permissions.
+Once you have added uses, you can give users additional permissions including *tenant administrator*, *service administrator*, and *device enrollment manager permissions*.

 This topic helps you: